 The company, now housed in a building at Van Ness Avenue and Merced Street in downtown Fresno, has held up as one of the Central Valley’s most treasured records of business news and legal notices.

 And so far, Gordon Webster, Jr. said, it’s shaping up to stay that way as the company plans for its fifth generation, still adapting and growing despite some of the worst economic conditions in recent history.

-Ashley Webster, daughter of Gordon Webster, Jr., has been working for the family business for more than ten years, and currently manages the audience development/circulation department for The Business Journal.
+Ashley Webster Rudolph, daughter of Gordon Webster, Jr., has been working for the family business for more than fifteen years for The Business Journal.
 As the fifth generation Webster in the company, she said there’s a lot of pressure to keep the family legacy going.
 Ashley takes a lot of pride in her family’s business and grabs every opportunity to learn more about the publishing business and all the different departments while working beside her Dad and having fun!